Interviewsand Articles

 The Thing Itself and Some Unlikely Associations

-With such new ideas fresh in mind, I laid my bicycle down and walked over to take a closer look.
-A bronze plaque installed at its base read: Guardian, Fredric Fierstein-To Protect the Life Spirit
+With Kingsley's book in mind, I laid my bicycle down and walked over to take a closer look.
+A bronze plaque installed at its base read: Guardian, Fredric Fierstein - To Protect the Life Spirit

 Plop Art and Puff-Pieces